Nitin-XP/localRepo/README.md

-#this is readme file of local repo
+# This is readme file of local repo